Rello/sharereview/README.md

   - show only new shares next time
 - Audit compliance
 - Assign review to user groups (e.g. audit or risk mgmt)
-- Export as CSV or PDF
+- Export as CSV or PDF (manual or regular background job)

 ### Note:
 The app must be restricted to at least one specific user group in the app store.